CYX22222003/ProjectKorolev/README.md

     - Form for specifying AI context parameters
     - Display AI-generated summaries and insights
 5. **Dashboard:**
-    - Visualizations for patient progress and insights
+    - Visualizations for patient's history record of AI-generated insights
 6. **Navigation:**
     - Header with navigation links
     - Sidebar or menu for easy access to different sections